clarenceb/vscode-copilot-demo/TASKS.md

 The system prompt used in `index.ts` is not very good since OpenAI cannot distinguish between the caller and agent roles.

-You can also try this out using the REST Client file `dev-persona/claims-processing.http` to test the API (Send Request `Raw converation to parse.`).
+You can also try this out using the REST Client file `dev-persona/claims-processing.http` to test the API (click on **Send Request** for the request `Raw converation to parse.`).
 Press `F5` to run the app in VSCode before running the REST Client.

 Fix this issue by loading a better system prompt from the file `prompts/parse-prompt.txt`.